camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 1. For administrators and developers: [Full distribution update](#full-distribution)
 1. For administrators: [Standalone web application](#standalone-web-application)
 1. For administrators and developers: [Task Worker Metrics](#task-worker-metrics)
-1. For administrators and Operation Engineers: [New System Permissions](#system-permissions)
+1. For administrators and operation engineers: [New System Permissions](#system-permissions)
 1. For developers: [Spin configuration options](#spin-configuration-options)
 1. For developers: [Extended Camunda Run CORS configuration properties](#extended-camunda-run-cors-configuration-properties)